ferreira-tb/miho/docs/cli/index.md

 |    [`--silent`](#silent)    | none  | Omit unimportant logs.                                              |
 |   [`--verbose`](#verbose)   | none  | Log additional info.
 May be useful for debugging.                   |

-The first positional argument will always be taken as the desired release type.
-It can be an arbitrary string containing a valid version, an integer or one of the constants below:
+The first positional argument will always be taken as the desired release version or type.
+Possible values are:

+- A valid semver version number
+- A integer
-- major
+- `major`
-- premajor
+- `premajor`
-- minor
+- `minor`
-- preminor
+- `preminor`
-- patch
+- `patch`
-- prepatch
+- `prepatch`

-If it is a version, Miho will bump the packages to that version.
-If a number, it will perform a major bump to the version it corresponds to.
+If it is a version, Miho will bump the packages to that specific version.
+If a integer, it will perform a major bump to the version it corresponds to.
 Finally, using constants such as `major` and `patch` does what one would expect.

 Given a package whose version is `1.0.0`: